Single Market Summit 2026

 Expand One Market, one regime

 For many companies, expanding across Europe still means navigating 27 legal systems, tax regimes and administrative cultures.
-A 28th regime – one common legal and tax framework for doing business across the EU – would simplify scaling and strengthen Europe’s attractiveness.
+A 28th regime – one common legal and tax framework for doing business across the EU – could simplify scaling and strengthen Europe’s attractiveness.

 • What concrete features must a 28th regime include to make a real difference for start-ups and scale-ups?
 What should be the minimum passporting criteria?